-Volkswagen, followed by BMW-Mini and Mercedes, were the most popular car brands in Germany during the first six months of 2012.
+Volkswagen, followed by BMW-Mini and Mercedes, was the most popular car brands in Germany during the first six months of 2012.

 The German Car Market in 2012 (January to June)